K1ethoang/K1ethoang/README.md

 - 📫 How to reach me **kiethoang101@gmail.com**

-- ⚡ Fun fact **"The more I learn, the more I realize I don't know anything"   - K1ethoang -**
+- ⚡ Fun fact **“ The more I learn, the more I realize how much I don't know. “
+                 - Albert Einstein -
+**

 ---